MariaDB Transactions and Isolation Levels for SQL Server Users

 - Gap Locks lock an interval between two index entries.
 Note that indexes have virtual values of -Infinum and Infinum, so a gap lock can cover the gap before the first or after the last index entry.

 - Next-Key Locks lock an index entry and the gap between it and the next entry.
-It's a combination of a record lock and a gap lock.
+They're a combination of record locks and gap locks.

 - Insert Intention Locks are gap locks acquired before inserting a new row.